-I actually started the blog back in 2007 as John Wall's Natural California, touring California's nature spots in quick trips that I took on my three-day weekends.
+I started the blog back in 2007 as John Wall's Natural California, touring California's nature spots in quick trips that I took on my three-day weekends.
 The Great Recession had put a strain on finances at the nonprofit I worked for, and we were given the chance to switch to a four-day workweek, taking a 20-percent pay cut.
 I couldn't pass up the chance, and I didn't go back to working full-time until 2012, and that put the kibosh on my longer trips.

 When I began the Mt.
 Tam Journal in June 2013, the plan was to explore the excellent natural history of Mt.
 Tamalpais every weekend for a year, then call the blog "done."
 That's when I decided to delete all the previous posts up to that point.
 They would no longer be on the web, but I saved the posts and put them in books using Blurb's print-on-demand service.
 Later on I played around with creating a printed monthly magazine using another print-on-demand service called MagCloud.